ajm/swiftlink/README.md

     swift -p east.ped -m east.map -d east.dat -o results.txt -c 4 -b 1000000 -i 1000000 -x 100

-This command performs 4 separate runs and, for each run, outputs a log file starting with the prefix "log" that can be used as input to the CODA R package:
+This command performs 4 separate runs and, for each run, outputs a log file starting with the prefix "log" that can be used as input to the CODA R package (see next subsection):

     swift -p east.ped -m east.map -d east.dat -o results.txt -c 4 -R 4 --trace --traceprefix log

 #### Using CODA R package to perform diagnostics

-This is an example to perform convergence diagnostics on the output given by the previous command in R (further details about the interpretation of plots can be found on the web):
+This is an example to perform convergence diagnostics on the output given by the previous command in R using the CODA package. (further details about the interpretation of plots can be found on the web, for [example](http://www.johnmyleswhite.com/notebook/2010/08/29/mcmc-diagnostics-in-r-with-the-coda-package/)):

+    \# install package if not present
+    \# install.packages('coda')

     library(coda)

     chain0 <- read.table('log.ped1.run0', header=T)
     chain1 <- read.table('log.ped1.run1', header=T)
     chain2 <- read.table('log.ped1.run2', header=T)
     chain3 <- read.table('log.ped1.run3', header=T)

     chains <- mcmc.list(mcmc(chain0$likelihood), mcmc(chain1$likelihood), mcmc(chain2$likelihood), mcmc(chain3$likelihood))

     plot(chains)
     gelman.diag(chains)
     gelman.plot(chains)